 Conclusion

-The Yonne is full of fascinating urbex sites, from abandoned houses to ruined castles, factories and sanatoriums.
+The Yonne region is brimming with fascinating urban exploration sites, ranging from abandoned houses and ruined castles to factories and sanatoriums.
 Each site tells a unique story, capturing the imagination of urban explorers.
-By respecting safety rules and properties, you can discover these hidden treasures and fully enjoy the urban experience.
+By respecting safety rules and property rights, you can discover these hidden treasures and fully enjoy the urban experience.
 Happy exploring!